 As a result, Google Assistant feels really fast on the Pixel 4, with commands deciphered at a pace I've never witnessed on another handset.
 That includes the iPhone 11 Pro, which took nearly 10 seconds to respond to a simple alarm command.
 In contrast, the Pixel 4 clapped back with an alarm set for 5 p.m. almost instantaneously.

-Pixel 4 review: Battery
+Pixel 4 review: Battery life and charging

 Between the 90-Hz display, Soli radar and all the sensors and projectors necessary for Face Unlock, the Pixel 4 packs a lot of additional power-sipping components the Pixel 3 did not.
 So you'd imagine Google would have increased the size of the battery, right?